launchdarkly/js-client-sdk/README.md

 ## Development information

-This project is now a monorepo containing three packages: `ldclient-js` (the browser SDK), `ldclient-electron` (the Electron SDK), and `ldclient-js-common` (the basic client logic that is used by both of those).
+This project is now a monorepo containing three packages: `ldclient-js` (the SDK for browsers), `ldclient-electron` (the SDK for Electron), and `ldclient-js-common` (the basic client logic that is used by both of those).
 These are all published to NPM for each release.

 To build and test the entire project, from the project root directory:
 * `npm install`